tuq69550/lab3-gke-microservices/README.md

 This diagram shows the architecture of the Kubernetes cluster used in this lab.
 It shows how the http-client pod communicates with a Service, which routes traffic through an EndpointSlice to Pods managed by a ReplicaSet and Deployment.
 Both the orders-service and products-service follow the same structure, demonstrating how Kubernetes provides stable service discovery even when Pod IPs change.

+## Reflection Questions

+### 1. Relationship between Deployment, ReplicaSet, and Pods

+A Deployment defines the desired state of an application, including the container image and the number of replicas that should be running.
+The Deployment creates and manages a ReplicaSet, which is responsible for maintaining the correct number of Pods at all times.
+Pods are considered ephemeral because they can be deleted, restarted, or recreated automatically by Kubernetes, often receiving new names or IP addresses while the Deployment keeps the system stable.

+---

+### 2. How a Service (ClusterIP) enables stable access

+A Service with a ClusterIP provides a stable network endpoint that clients inside the cluster can use to access an application.
+Instead of connecting directly to Pod IP addresses, which can change frequently, clients use the Service DNS name such as `orders-service`.
+The Service uses label selectors (for example `app=orders`) to automatically route traffic to the correct Pods, ensuring communication continues even if Pods restart or scale.

+---

+### 3. What an EndpointSlice is and why it matters

+An EndpointSlice represents the list of active Pod IP addresses behind a Service.
+It connects the stable Service to the changing set of Pods and allows Kubernetes to efficiently route traffic between them.
+In this lab, the EndpointSlice showed how the Service dynamically tracked the available Pods, demonstrating how Kubernetes maintains service discovery even when Pods are replaced.